LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/20_implementing_ui_with_gum/index.md

 - Handle user input from various input devices.
 - Create transitions between different UI screens.
 - Integrate the UI system with the game's scene architecture.

-With this UI is now functional, you may have noticed that it uses Gum's default styling, which doesn't match our game's visual theme.
+While this UI is now functional, you may have noticed that it uses Gum's default styling which doesn't match our game's visual theme.
 In the next chapter, we'll learn how to customize the appearance of our UI elements to create a cohesive visual style that complements our game's aesthetic.

 ## Test Your Knowledge